Andy-Spickett/Checkout.com-test/README.md

 2 - Service Client

 Please note I have altered the Checkout.ApiClient.Net40 project in the checkout-net-library-master solution(not the Net 4.5 as I had an older version of Visual studio which didnt support the c-sharp 6) to work with the API created above.

+I have added a DrinkService under the APIServices model and reference to this in the APIClient class.